3. Nanyang Girls’ School

 4. St Joseph’s Institution

-St Joseph’s Institution (SJI) is the third-oldest school
+St Joseph’s Institution (SJI) is the third-oldest school, and the oldest catholic school in Singapore.
+SJI was founded in 1852, by Father Jean-Marie Beurel.

 He wanted to set up a Christian school for Singaporean boys.